 You will need to supply a copy of your driver's license along with pay-stubs or a signed letter from your employer on letterhead stating the hours you work and the duration of your employment (For example is it a permanent 12 months a year position or seasonal).

-Upload the completed forms and documents to your online application or fax/email it directly to your worker.
+Upload the completed forms and documents to your online application or fax or email it directly to your worker.

 Choose your provider carefully.
 The out of pocket expense can vary drastically!
-Some day cares will ask you to pay for care out of pocket while you are waiting for this benefit to kick in but some day cares will cover you while you wait.
-Also, you will be responsible for paying any uncovered portion if the state’s rates do not cover all of the fees.
+Some day cares will ask you to pay for care out of pocket while you are waiting for this benefit to kick in while others will cover you while you wait.
+Also, you might have to pay a portion of their fees out of pocket if the state’s rates do not cover all of the fees.
 Make sure to ask your provider about any costs you might incur.

 **IF YOU ARE DENIED DAYCARE YOU SHOULD FOLLOW THE ADMINISTRATIVE HEARING PROCESS, DETAILS ON HOW TO INITIATE THE HEARING PROCESS ARE LISTED ON YOUR REJECTION LETTER....DO NOT REAPPLY**